FlippingFlips/pingod-addons/docs/content/tools/_index.md

 weight: 31
 ---

 Tools are custom add on objects in Godot.

-There are a few provided to see how they're accomplished, some are built so they appear in Godot menus.

-PinGodAddOns class initiliazes them as tools. `addons/PinGodAddOns/`
+You can use the attribute [Tool] and turn a script into a tool.

+They will be available to search and select from in Godot so you can add to your scenes.